 You walk into that new, hipster-looking bar that just opened up in your neighborhood.
 The bartenders are carefully grinding fresh nutmeg over their cocktails, looking dapper as hell in their waxed canvas aprons.
 Behind them, an impressive wall of backlit bottles.
 Some look familiar, others more exotic.
 If you look close enough, you’ll probably find some art deco adorned bottles with vaguely familiar Italian words.

-I have to confess, I have yet to go to Italy.
-It’s a glaring hole in my world travels thus far, one that I don’t like to admit.
-Just because I haven’t been to Italy doesn’t mean I can’t appreciate one of the most underrated spirits out there – amaro.
-I’ve long had an appreciation for amaro; the long history and geographically unique nature of the spirit is incredibly intriguing.
+I have to confess, it took me a while to get travel to Italy; it was a glaring hole in my world travels for a while.
+But even though I just recently went to Italy, I’ve long had an appreciation for one of the most underrated spirits out there – amaro.
+The history and geographically unique nature of the spirit is incredibly intriguing.
 Not to mention it’s delicious.

 If you haven’t tasted an amaro on its own, you’ve likely had a cocktail that features one.
 On the lighter side, think an Aperol Spritz, and on the more, booze forward side, the Negroni.
 Vastly different cocktails and flavor profiles, but both make use of the unique qualities of amaro.